 The SOP was designed to advance the interests of the Company by encouraging directors, officers, employees, and consultants to have equity participation in the Company through the acquisition of Common Shares.
-In determining the terms of each grant of stock options to directors, officers, employees and consultants, consideration is given to the participant's present and potential contribution to the success of the Company.
+In determining the terms of each grant of share options to directors, officers, employees and consultants, consideration is given to the participant's present and potential contribution to the success of the Company.
 The aggregate maximum number of Common Shares that may be reserved for issuance under the SOP is 10% of the number of Common Shares authorized for issuance.
-As of August 22, 2011, options to purchase an aggregate of 4,017,185 Common Shares, representing approximately 6.4% of the issued and outstanding Common Shares, are outstanding under the SOP.
-No shares were issued from the exercise of options granted under the SOP during fiscal 2011.
-Any options granted under the SOP, which have been cancelled or terminated in accordance with the terms of the SOP without exercise, are available for re-granting under the SOP.
+As of August 21, 2012, share options to purchase an aggregate of 3,743,785 Common Shares representing approximately 5.0% of the issued and outstanding Common Shares are outstanding under the SOP.
+There were 116,279 share options exercised by a former director under the Company's SOP in fiscal 2012.
+Share options exercised, and any share options granted under the SOP, which have been cancelled or terminated in accordance with the terms of the SOP without exercise, are available for re-granting under the SOP.

-The exercise period for each stock option is not to be more than five years.
-Options are always granted subject to vesting requirements.
-The SOP allows the expiry date of options granted there under to be the tenth day following the end of a self-imposed blackout period on trading securities of the Company in the event that the stock option grant would otherwise expire during or soon after such a blackout.
+The exercise period for each share option is not to be more than five years.
+Share options are always granted subject to vesting requirements.
+The SOP allows the expiry date of share options granted there under to be the tenth day following the end of a Company imposed blackout period on trading securities of the Company in the event that the share option grant would otherwise expire during or soon after such a blackout.

 The exercise price per share shall not be less than the market value of the Common Shares as of the grant date.
 The market value of Common Shares for a particular grant is the closing trading price of the Common Shares on the day immediately preceding the grant date and may be less than this price if it is within the discounts permitted by the applicable regulatory authorities.
 The Common Shares are currently only listed for trading on the TSX Venture Exchange (TSXV).
-The Board cannot reduce the exercise price of any outstanding options.
-The Company has never repriced any of the stock options it has granted under the SOP.
+The Board cannot reduce the exercise price of any outstanding share options.
+The Company has never re-priced any of the share options it has granted under the SOP.

 Under the SOP, the Board may from time to time amend or revise the terms of the SOP or may discontinue the SOP at any time.
 The SOP is administered by the Compensation Committee of the Board.
-Subject to receipt of requisite regulatory approval, where required, and without further shareholder approval, the Compensation Committee may make the following amendments to the SOP: (a) housekeeping changes; (b) a change to the termination provisions of the SOP or of an option as long as the change does not permit the Company to grant an option with a termination date of more than five years from the date of the grant or to extend an outstanding option's termination date beyond such date; and (c) a change deemed necessary or desirable to comply with applicable law or regulatory requirements other than those specifically requiring shareholder approval as provided in the SOP.
+Subject to receipt of requisite regulatory approval, where required, and without further shareholder approval, the Compensation Committee may make the following amendments to the SOP: (a) housekeeping changes; (b) a change to the termination provisions of the SOP or of a share option as long as the change does not permit the Company to grant a share option with a termination date of more than five years from the date of the grant or to extend an outstanding share option's termination date beyond such date; and (c) a change deemed necessary or desirable to comply with applicable law or regulatory requirements other than those specifically requiring shareholder approval as provided in the SOP.

-The Company measures the grant date fair value of any stock options awarded using a Black-Scholes option pricing model in accordance with section 3870 of the Canadian Institute Chartered Accountants handbook.
-The key assumptions used in the option pricing model and the total estimated stock option compensation for all NEO and directors for the respective years are set out in the table below.
+The Company measures the grant date fair value of any share options awarded using a Black-Scholes share option pricing model in accordance with International Financial Reporting Standards (IFRS).
+The key assumptions used in the option pricing model and the total estimated share-based compensation for all NEO and directors for the respective years are set out in the table below.